hanak/UDA/README.md

 ## Visual Studio

-UDA can be compiled with Visaul Studio 2019.
+UDA can be compiled with Visual Studio 2019/2022.
-To do that, Vidual Studio need to be iunstalled witrh at least the following packages:
+To do that, Visual Studio need to be installed with the following packages at least:

 - C++ Desktop development tools
 - CMake tools
-- Python 3.7
+- Python 3.7 or higher
 - MFC and ATL libraries
 - English language pack (even if you choose another language)
-- Windows 10 SDK v10.0.17134.0
+- Windows 10 SDK v10.0.17134.0 or higher

 ## vcpkg